BrainPop: BrainPop Jr.

 BrainPop Jr. was launched on September 4, 2006.
 It is similar to BrainPop in subject areas, but the movies are geared towards grades K-3 (age 5–9).
 The hosts are Moby and a little girl named Annie.
 Like the regular BrainPop, the site offers a free "Movie of the Week", as well as several free movies in the different curricular areas.
 Common Sense Media called "BrainPop Jr. "a high-quality educational site that kids can navigate easily on their own.
 This interactive site includes videos, audio prompts and graphics familiar to kids in an ideal format for young learners.
 Kids can take their enjoyment of videos to the next, more effective, level and do something with what they've just watched online … [and explore] sub-categories, like the science and math sections.
 If your K-3 child likes to learn things online, this site is worth the subscription fee."
 Common Sense Media also praised the free movies' video quality and topic variety, and writing, "The videos cover a lot of ground but are easy to follow and fun to watch; they'll explain things slowly and deliberately and at a level that's appropriate for young elementary school kids [but] it will be largely up to parents to get kids engaged in further exploration of the material."

 Characters in BrainPop Jr.

 Annie is a young girl who narrates the movies.
 She wears red framed glasses and also works with Moby.
 Annie has a teenage sister named Mia.
 Annie is implied to be Hispanic; her dog's name is Señor Maurice, and Annie sometimes refers to her father as "Papi".

-In BrainPop Jr., Moby shows his emotions more often by crying or getting excited.
-Moby is more kind-hearted in BrainPop Jr. than in BrainPop.
-He can also do things that he cannot do in the BrainPop videos, like sneeze, sweat, drink water, get sick and smell flowers.

-Frank and Joey are two fish that star in the comic strip "Belly Up."
+Moby also appears as Annie's sidekick in BrainPop Jr.